-The course Academic Writing is prescribed as a Discipline Specific Elective Course in the 6th Semester of BA.
-This course is a continuation of the English Compulsory Core Course under UGC CBCS and is offered as a discipline specific elective.
-The course is designed by the synchronization.
+The course Academic Writing is prescribed as a Discipline Specific Elective Course in synchronization.
 The course introduces the learners to academic writing.
 The defined course outcomes are: to introduce the learners to the basics of academic writing, to help them acquire the conventions of academic writing, and instill in them the confidence to write research papers.